musadiqpeerzada/portfolio/data/blog/design-patterns.md

 - **Problem-solving Skills**: They enhance our problem-solving skills by offering tested, well-defined solutions that can be applied in various scenarios.

-- **Career Growth**: Proficiency in design patterns is highly valued in the industry, boosting your employability and potential for career advancement in software development.
+- **Career Growth**: Proficiency in design patterns is highly valued in the industry, boosting employability and potential for career advancement in software development.

 Overall, learning design patterns enhances our ability to write cleaner, more maintainable, and efficient code while promoting a deeper understanding of software architecture and design principles.